Skip to main content

 ./node --import-db=./import-db --operation-mode=historical-balances --import-db-no-sig-check --log-level=*:INFO --log-save --destination-shard-as-observer 0

-Once the import-db is over, the db folder can be attached to a deep-history observer to support historical account (state) queries for the epochs 1255 - 1260.
+Once the import-db is over, the db folder will contain the archive for the deep-history observer to support historical account (state) queries for the epochs 1255 - 1260.

 Starting a squad